 3. What types of services and accommodations do you offer for students with disabilities?

-Accommodations provided to students with disabilities vary depending on the functional limitation presented by the disability.
+Accommodations vary depending on the functional limitation presented by the disability.
 Some of the services and accommodations provided include: alternate media, extended test time, sign language interpreters, priority registration, digital recorders, etc.